SceneView/sceneview.github.io/api/sceneview-android/sceneview/sceneview/io.github.sceneview.node/-node/rotation.md

 The default rotation is the zero vector, specifying no rotation.
 Rotation is applied relative to the node's origin property.

+Note that modifying the individual components of the returned rotation doesn't have any effect.

 ------- +y ----- -z

 ---------|----/----